-Cristina supports institutional relations at Ysios, both in Spain and abroad, as well as investor relations and fundraising.
+Cristina supports institutional relations at Ysios Capital, both in Spain and abroad, as well as investor relations and fundraising.

-She served as Minister for Science and Innovation of Spain from April 2008 to December 2011, leading some of the most groundbreaking reforms ever made in this area, including the Spanish Innovation Strategy and the Law for Science, Technology and Innovation, as well as restructuring of major government funding programs and agencies.
-During her tenure she forged important international agreements, especially during the Spanish Presidency of the Council of the European Union in 2010.
+Cristina has extensive public policy and consulting experience.
+She served as Minister for Science and Innovation of Spain from 2008–2011.
+She led some of the most ground-breaking reforms ever made in this area, including the Spanish Innovation Strategy and the Law for Science, Technology and Innovation, and the restructuring of major government funding programs and agencies.
+During her tenure, Cristina also forged key international agreements, particularly during the Spanish Presidency of the Council of the European Union in 2010.

-Cristina received her bachelor’s degree in Genetics from the University of Seville and her PhD from the Universidad Autónoma de Madrid under the guidance of Professor Margarita Salas.
-She holds an MBA from IESE (University of Navarra).
+Cristina holds a Bachelor’s degree in Genetics from the University of Seville and a PhD in Molecular Biology from the Universidad Autónoma de Madrid.
+She holds an MBA from IESE at the University of Navarra.